yearn/yearn-devdocs/docs/getting-started/products/ybribe/overview.md

 #### yBribe is fully trustless, permissionless and non-custodial

-* A new UI makes it clear for veCRV user to identify which opportunities are the best.
+* A new UI makes it easy for veCRV holders to identify the best opportunities.
 * Convex votes are excluded from the system to make bribes more efficient.
-* Fully trustless design, and 100% on-chain.
+* Fully trustless design and 100% on-chain design.
-* Codebase is fully audited.
+* The codebase is fully audited.